txbm/flask-easymode/README.md

 ```

 Super cool.
 Imagine all the code you can delete now because you don't have to lookup models
-from your view_args.
+from your ```view_args```.

-But wait, it get's better: request.form is also checked for dependencies, so you can post params
+For anybody who is wondering, ```request.form``` is also checked for dependencies, so you can post params
-as well and they will get picked up.
+as well and they will get picked up and injected right alongside url params.
+Merge behavior of course.

-If you don't like the g object behavior, do this instead:
+If you don't like the auto-g-assignment, do this instead:

 ```python
 @app.route('/user/edit/<user_name>')